OpenSLO/OpenSLO/README.md

 - **condition**, required field.
 Defines the conditions of the alert
   - **kind** _enum(burnrate)_ the kind of alerting condition thats checked, defaults to `burnrate`

-If the kind is `burnrate` the following fields are required:
+If the kind is `burnrate`, the following fields apply:

 - **op** _enum(lte | gte | lt | gt)_, required field, the conditional operator used to compare against the threshold
 - **threshold** _number_, required field, the threshold that you want alert on
 - **lookbackWindow** _duration-shorthand_, required field, the time-frame for which to calculate the threshold e.g. `5m`
-- **alertAfter** _duration-shorthand_: the duration the condition needs to be valid for before alerting, defaults to `0m`
+- **alertAfter** _duration-shorthand_, optional: how long the condition must remain breached before alerting.
+  Defaults to `0m`, which adds no delay.

 If the alert condition is breaching, and the alert policy has `alertWhenBreaching` set to `true` the alert will be triggered